bfox9900/CAMEL99-FORTH/README.md

 Using the 16 bit primitives only improves benchmarks that make heavy use of these primitives.
 Normal speed increases on the order of 1..2%.

-### Implementation Details for Forth Nerds
+## Implementation Details for Forth Nerds
 In a DTC Forth each CODE word has only the dictionary header followed by the machine code that it runs.
-Each Forth word in this implementation has a four byte entry routine that consists of the branch and link instruction (BL) and the address of the "executor" code.
+Each Forth word in a DTC implementation must have an entry routine that consists of a branch to the "executor" code.

 Executors are my name for the code that determines how the Forth word will be interpreted.
 In this system there are four "types" of Executors.
 - DOCOL
 - DOVAR